 Walter and Michelle Stys Neuroscience Institute

 Wolfson Children’s Hospital provides pediatric neuroscience services in partnership with Nemours Children's Health, Jacksonville and the University of Florida College of Medicine, Jacksonville.
 Learn more

-Wolfson Children’s Hospital has been ranked by U.S. News & World Report as one of the 50 best children’s hospitals for neurology and neurosurgery care.
+Wolfson Children’s Hospital has been ranked by U.S. News & World Report as one of the 50 best children’s hospitals in the nation for neurology and neurosurgery.
 Our team is involved in research and clinical trials and provides treatment options based on the latest medical advancements.